rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 }
 ```

 `serializeProperty` uses the serializer to convert the property value to a JSON-compatible format by calling `toJsonValue`.
-If the property doesn’t have a custom serializer, it uses the property value.
+If the property doesn't have a custom serializer, it uses the property value.

 Now that you’ve seen an overview of the implementation of the JSON serialization part of the library, we’ll move to parsing and deserialization.
 The deserialization part requires quite a bit more code, so we won’t examine all of it, but we’ll look at the structure of the implementation and explain how reflection is used to deserialize objects.